billgarrison/SORelativeDateTransformer/README.markdown

 To add your own localizations, copy the English localization within `SORelativeDateTransformer.bundle` directory to an appropriately named `.lproj` subdirectory, then edit the `.strings` file within that new localization subdirectory.

-For example, to add an Italian localization:
+For example, to add a Korean localization:

 	# Change working directory to the SORelativeDateTransformer.bundle

 	cd ${PROJECT_DIR}/SORelativeDateTransformer.bundle

 	# Copy the English localization subdirectory
-	# to an appropriately named lproj directory for an Italian localization
+	# to an appropriately named lproj directory for a Korean localization

-	cp -R en.lproj it.lproj
+	cp -R en.lproj ko.lproj

 	# Edit the .strings file within the Italian lproj directory
-	# to replace the English localization values with Italian equivalents.
+	# to replace the English localization values with Korean equivalents.
 	# Use your favorite UTF-16-capable text editor.

-	mate it.lproj/SORelativeDateTransformer.strings
+	mate ko.lproj/SORelativeDateTransformer.strings

 ## Tester App ##